 Is it illegal to remove sea glass?

-All beaches within the jurisdiction of state parks make it illegal to collect any number of glass and you’ll even be fined if caught.
+All beaches within the jurisdiction of state parks have made it illegal to take sea glass from the beaches, with heavy fines if caught.

-If you’re visiting islands or secluded beaches and you feel like it is legal to get sea glass, know that in general, getting sea glass is not permitted.
-This doesn’t stop people from collecting though, so if you must sneak out, make sure the quantity you get won’t mess up that beach’s beauty and sea glass quantity.
+If you’re visiting islands or secluded beaches and you feel like it is legal to get sea glass, know that in general, getting sea glass is not permitted to preserve the beach’s sea glass supply and its beauty.

 If you’re just looking to beach-hop and go on a hike with awesome beach views instead, don’t miss this post.